Euclides da Cunha: Timeline

 Euclides da Cunha married Ana Emília Ribeiro, daughter of major Sólon Ribeiro, in 1890.
 The couple had five children.
 Ana Emília had an affair with Dilermando de Assis, a young Army lieutenant.
-On August 15, 1909, finding about his wife's affair, da Cunha went to Assis' house to kill him.
+On August 15, 1909, finding about his wife's affair, Cunha went to Assis' house to kill him.
 He shot Assis and his brother Dinorah, failing to kill either.
-Assis shot da Cunha when Euclides had already left his house, and the writer was killed.
-According to historian Susanna Hecht's account, there was doubt whether Dilermando murdered a fleeing man who had run out of bullets, or whether Euclides still was a threat to Dilermando (which would make the murder self-defense.)
+Assis shot Euclides when he had already left his house, and the writer was killed.
+According to Hecht's account, there was doubt whether Dilermando murdered a fleeing man who had run out of bullets, or whether Euclides still was a threat to Dilermando (which would make the murder self-defense.)
 The jury decided for the latter scenario and acquitted Dilermando.
-Da Cunha was 43 years old.
+Cunha was 43 years old.